gsdevme/DrupalContainer/src/DrupalContainer/Drupal/Module/README.md

-# DrupalContainerAware
+# Drupal Container

-This is the Drupal Module folder, this should be symlinked into the correct folder
+This is the Drupal Module.

-This can be done via a post-install-cmd